Allen Banks woodland walk

 Enter the woodland opposite Raven Crag and soon take to a higher level path.

-Unfortunately the suspension bridge has suffered flood damage so to get back, carry on past it following the footpath along side the river.
+Carry on past the wobbly bridge following the footpath alongside the river.
 You will leave the woodland and make your way through two fields, follow the path under the road bridge and through a gate leading on to the road, now head back across the bridge to the car park.
+Alternatively, you can head across the re-instated wobbly bridge - from the middle you can enjoy views down the River Allen.
+Continue along the path downstream until you reach the car park.

 Allen Banks car park, grid ref: NY798639